-Bluetooth Smart: Bluetooth Smart (or BLE/BTLE for short) is the relative newcomer in the power meter market.
-Right now there’s three units actively on the market with Bluetooth Smart support: Stages, PowerTap, and Polar/Look (in a few weeks).
-Some units on the market offer dual ANT+/Bluetooth Smart support (Stages), while others are dedicated (Polar/Look), and others yet offer swappable caps (PowerTap).
+Bluetooth Smart: Bluetooth Smart (or BLE/BTLE for short) is the less mature option in the power meter market.
+Right now there’s three units actively on the market with Bluetooth Smart support: Stages, PowerTap, 4iii, and Polar/Look.
+Some units on the market offer dual ANT+/Bluetooth Smart support (Stages, 4iiii, PowerTap P1/C1), while others are dedicated BLE only (Polar/Look), and others yet offer swappable caps (PowerTap G3).
 I’m a huge fan of what Stages did by going dual as it allows you to buy whatever head unit you’d like on either side of the fence.

 Left Only Power Meters: These power meters only measure power from the left side.
 All of these units then simply double the left power and produce total power.
-Stages really exploded this category with their left-only power meter, and other vendors followed suit including Garmin (Vector S), Rotor (Rotor LT), and Polar (Keo Power Essential).
-Additionally, some companies are looking at offering a single pod/solution for one side, such as 4iiii.
+Stages really exploded this category with their left-only power meter, and other vendors followed suit including Garmin (Vector S), Rotor (Rotor LT, ROTOR inPOWER), and Polar (Keo Power Essential).
+Note that all bottom-bracket power meters are left-only power.

 Actual or True Left/Right Power: This is limited to units that can measure your power in more than one location.
-Thus why we see it on pedals, as well as the more expensive crank-arm based power meters.
-You can’t measure it directly at the spider, instead you have to measure it upstream of that such as the cranks (ROTOR, Infocrank, Pioneer, Watteam, 4iiii), pedals (Garmin, Polar, Xpedo), or cleats (Brim Brothers)
+Thus why we see it on pedals, as well as the more expensive crank-arm or pedal based power meters.
+You can’t measure it directly at the spider, instead you have to measure it upstream of that such as the cranks (ROTOR full system, Infocrank, Pioneer, Watteam, 4iiii), pedals (Garmin, bePRO, Polar/Look, Look alone, Xpedo), or cleats (Brim Brothers)

-Pedal Smoothness & Torque Efficiency: These two metrics are available in the high-end power meters which contain true left/right power measurement as well as a support head unit (some Garmin units, and Navi2Coach).
+Pedal Smoothness & Torque Efficiency: These two metrics are available in the high-end power meters which contain true left/right power measurement as well as a supported head unit (most Garmin units, and Navi2Coach).

-Cycling Dynamics: This is Garmin’s recently released suite of Garmin Vector specific features that enable data such as platform offset and where in the stroke your power is coming from (power phase), as well as seated and standing position.
+Cycling Dynamics: This is Garmin’s suite of Garmin Vector specific features that enable data such as platform offset and where in the stroke your power is coming from (power phase), as well as seated and standing position.
 At this point this isn’t yet available even on Garmin products (coming later this year), so it’s a bit too early for me to make too many judgments.
 That said, I certainly wouldn’t let it be a major factor in purchasing (I talk more about why within this section).
-Polar also has a subset variant of this within their V650 and V800 coming with their Bluetooth Smart Polar/Look pedals next month.
+Polar also has a variant of this in some of their new cycling units as well with their own pedals.

 Battery Swapping: All but one unit on the market today (SRM) supports battery swapping by yourself.
 SRM requires you to send it in (but gets way longer battery life in between swaps).
 The remainder of the units out there today utilize a CR2032 and similar coin-cell batteries.
 Most get between 200 and 400 hours of run-time before you simply replace the battery.
 However, some of the newer units like the PowerTap P1 that runs on AAA batteries get a bit less time, as do units such as bePRO and WatTeam that use rechargeable batteries (using micro-USB cables).

 Calibration options: All units on the market today support some sort of calibration function, though to what extent is what differs.
 Some have numerous options (i.e. Quarq with an app allowing you much further access), while others are more black-box (i.e. Stages and Polar).
 For the most part, your primary concern here is really that some sort of calibration occurs, and that you can trigger it to happen on demand.
 Beyond that it tends to get to more advanced calibration and torque checking methods.
 It should be noted that the term calibration can have very specific meanings to different people (technically most people are really doing a zero-offset).
 But for today’s post I’m going to keep it a bit more generic.